ZPascal/grafana_api_sdk/docs/content/index.md

 # Grafana API SDK
 The repository includes an SDK for the Grafana API.
-It's possible to communicate with the Grafana API endpoints.
-Another feature of the SDK is the possibility to specify the used folder for the dashboard.
+It's possible to interact with all public available Grafana HTTP API endpoints.

+The core features that are implemented inside this SDK:

+- All public Grafana API (HTTP) endpoints are supported
+- Full API support for Grafana legacy alerting, current alerting, alerting channels and alert provisioning
+- Possibility to specify custom and self-signed certificates
+- HTTP/2 support

 ## Supported Features